prestodb/presto/presto-docs/src/main/sphinx/admin/tuning.rst

   need to fit in distributed memory across all machines.
 This can also be specified on a per-query basis using the ``distributed_join`` session property.

+* ``node-scheduler.network-topology``:
+  Sets the network topology to use when scheduling splits. "legacy" will ignore the topology when scheduling splits. "flat" will try to schedule splits on the same host as the data is located by reserving 50% of the work queue for local splits.

 JVM Settings
 ------------